 Ecstasy: Ecstasy, or MDMA, is a stimulant that induces feelings of exhilaration and extreme joy or happiness.
 Ecstasy can cause a user to “crash,” after the psychoactive effects have gone away due to the reduction in serotonin.
 Ecstasy is often taken as a pill and is heavily associated with the club culture.

 Psychedelics may be useful in treating a host of conditions and ailments.
 Many of these ailments include depression, anxiety, and PTSD.
 Recently, a number of stories have indicated psychedelics as a viable alternative to traditional medical treatments.

 Researchers are also beginning to study psychedelics that can function in conjunction with traditional cancer treatments and for use in addition to recovery programs.
-Psychedelics may be an option for radical cancer treatments and as an option for limited use in addiction programs.
+Psychedelics may be an option for limited use in addiction programs.
 They are also useful in studying brain damage, as they may increase brain connections and neuronal growth.